panchiniak/baremetal/README.md

 ## OS Requirement

-EMNIES Ansible Project Handler has been tested for both host and guest sides with:
+Baremetal Vagrant/Ansible Infrastructure and Applications Handler has been tested for both host and guest sides with:
 *  Ubuntu 18.04.4 LTS.

-If this is not your OS and you still want to use EMNIES Ansible Project Handler, please consider creating a PR with the changes needed for running it at your OS.
+If this is not your OS and you still want to use Baremetal Vagrant/Ansible Infrastructure and Applications Handler, please consider creating a PR with the changes needed for running it at your OS.

 ## Install Software Requirements